Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/stacked-column-100-chart.md

 5. **Drag and Drop Measure Element**:

-   Select and drag the numeric column (measure element) or the numeric expression column from the `Measure` section and drop it in the `Y Values` section.
+   Select and drag the numeric column (measure element) or the numeric expression column from the `Measure` section and drop it in the `Y Value(s)` section.

    ![Add a Y-value field](/static/assets/on-premise/images/report-designer/report-items/chart/100-stacked-column-chart/add-y-values-field.png)